 By creating your own DIY drying rack, you can ensure that your painted eggs dry evenly and without any smudging.
 This is also a great way to display your colorful eggs as part of your Easter decor.

 3. Blow the yolk out of an egg with a rubber aspirator syringe from the dollar store.

 Using the tip of a craft knife, very gently create a hole on each end of the egg.
 Break up the yolk inside with an open paper clip, and place the aspirator over one of the holes.
-Press ball of the aspirator to fill the egg with air, pushing the yolk through the hole on the other end.
+Press the ball of the aspirator to fill the egg with air, pushing the yolk through the hole on the other end.

 4. Assemble a non-traditional Easter “basket” with rubber boots.

 Looking for a unique way to create an Easter basket this year?
 Consider using rubber boots!
 This non-traditional Easter “basket” can be a fun way to display your Easter treats and gifts.
 Here’s how to do it: